sarashamas/docs-calendar/docs/api/config/js_eventcalendar_config_config.md

 - `eventsOverlay?: boolean` - (optional) enables/disables an ability to overlay events
 - `timeStep?: number` - (optional) a step of moving an event via d-n-d
 - `timeRange?: array` - (optional) an array with start and end time of day
-- `hourScaleWidth?: number` - (optional) a column width of the "hour" scale of the grid
-- `hourHeight?: number` - (optional) a row height of the "hour" scale
 - `eventMargin?: string` - (optional) a space between events (*px*).
 To use this parameter, you need to set ***eventsOverlay*** to ***false***
 - `columnPadding?: string` - (optional) a right padding of the grid column (*px*)

 <h4 style = {{color: "green"}}>"Month" view mode settings</h4>

-- `dayHeight?: number` - (optional) a min height of a grid cell
 - `maxEventsPerCell?: number` - (optional) a max number of events per cell
 :::